-Cross-sector initiatives are underway to determine and respond to human health vulnerabilities attributable to climate-related exposures and socio-economic conditions, as well as determining and strengthening adaptive capacity.
-These initiatives are in service to cross-sector commitment to identifying and responding to the challenges that a changing climate poses to human health and the environment.
-Many sectors have developed assessments that include indicators useful in determining vulnerabilities that impact human health, and their upstream genesis.
-In addition, local and regional initiatives have formed to assess local climate vulnerabilities, including impacts on human health.
+Cross-sector initiatives are underway to identify and respond to human health vulnerabilities attributable to climate-related exposures and socio-economic conditions, as well as strengthening adaptive capacity.
+Many local and regional initiatives and sectors have developed assessments that include indicators useful in determining vulnerabilities that impact human health.
 (See Appendix A for resources for California health vulnerability indicators, maps and information).
-The efforts to integrate public health considerations into climate adaptation planning across the State's sectors seek to prioritize protecting people and places that are most vulnerable to climate impacts.
-These efforts additionally seek to design and implement strategies, and interventions with meaningful involvement from all parts of society.
+Efforts to integrate public health considerations into climate adaptation planning across the State's sectors are and must continue to prioritize the people and places that are most vulnerable to climate impacts.
+Equally important, those most vulnerable must have the power and mechanisms to lead planning and implementation of the strategies that will shape their lives.

-This section details the priority actions that are currently underway and are organized under the sector-specific recommendations summarized in the High-level vulnerability assessment and recommendations section of Safeguarding California.
-To best illustrate the action being made to protect Californians from climate impacts, the following initiatives were selected according to certain criteria, including:
+his section details the priority actions that are currently underway in California.
+They are organized under the sector-specific recommendations summarized in the High-level vulnerability assessment and recommendations section of Safeguarding California.
+To best illustrate the action being taken to protect Californians from climate impacts, the following initiatives were selected according to the following criteria:

-- What was the scale of impact on population health? - Did the initiative create change on the ground?

-- Were existing resources utilized to fill gaps? - Was the initiative scalable and viable at the state-level and/or across sectors? - Was the initiative viable and implementable across the public health sector? - Did the initiative represent collaboration between different partners? - What was the time scale of the initiative?
+- Did the initiative improve population health? - Did the initiative create change in local living conditions? - Were existing resources utilized to fill gaps? - Was the initiative scalable and viable at the statelevel and/or across sectors? - Was the initiative viable and implementable across the public health sector? - Did the initiative entail collaboration between different partners?

-The following narrative is not meant to be exhaustive, but captures the broad efforts underway in California to protect the health of its residents.
-To get a fuller picture of California state government efforts that impact health, please see Appendix B. Key initiatives from the more comprehensive lists in the appendix are highlighted below by the recommended action they best fulfill from Safeguarding California.
+The following narrative is not exhaustive, but represents the broad efforts underway in California to protect the health of its residents, organized by the recommended action they best fulfill from Safeguarding California.
+To get a fuller picture of California state government efforts that impact health, please see Appendix B.